 This sounds fantastic!
 What could go wrong?

-In June this year, the ABC, produced a documentary with this title.
+In June this year (2018) the ABC, did a presentation with this title.
 A synopsis of the story was:

 - Increased loan payments may force a ‘fire-sale’ of real estate, resulting in lower prices as people are forced to sell.

-- Due to government controls, banks are being forced to offer less Interest Only Loans and as loans roll over, the banks are more likely to insist on Principal and Interest Loans.
+- Due to government controls, banks are being forced to offer fewer Interest Only loans and as loans roll over, the banks are more likely to insist on Principal and Interest Loans.

 Part of the show was an interview with a person who described his Interest Only Loan as the